-The call trace overview window has a summary view which shows the total number of calls seen, the number of open calls and the number of closed calls.
+The call trace and GPRS session trace overview window has a summary view which shows the total number of calls seen, the number of open calls and the number of closed calls.

 Filtering

 Perhaps the most useful aspect of call trace is its filtering.
 This allows the user to program the call trace application with specific parameters such as (in the case of ISUP):